Thailand–United Kingdom relations: Conflict

-Later
+19th–20th Centuries

 Later, in the 19th century, Britain became, along with France, one of the two major colonial powers exerting pressure on Siam, when it colonised Burma and Malaya to Siam's west and south.
 During this period, Britain gained significant concessions from Siam through various treaties, including the Burney Treaty in 1826 and the Bowring Treaty in 1855, which remained in effect until after the first World War.

 During the second World War in the 1940s, Japanese army men invaded Thailand and Malaya.
 Thailand resisted landings on its territory for about 5 to 8 hours; it then signed a ceasefire and a Treaty of Friendship with Japan, later declaring war on the UK and the USA.
 The Japanese then proceeded overland across the Thai–Malayan border to attack Malaya.
 At this time, the Japanese began bombing Singapore.

 Britain directly and indirectly had a massive amount of influence on Siam's modernisation during the late 19th early to early 20th centuries, and the two countries remain important trade partners to the present day.

+In the 2020s the smuggling of cannabis into the United Kingdom from Thailand became a significant issue since Thailand decriminalised cannabis in 2022.
+The British National Crime Agency reported that 26 tonnes of cannabis from Thailand were intercepted in the UK in 2024.

+Economic relations

+On 21 March 2024, the two countries signed a strategic partnership and launched a Free Trade Agreement Initiative to begin talks on a Thailand–United Kingdom Free Trade Agreement.
+On 18 September 2024, both countries signed an Enhanced Trade Partnership, committing both sides to explore opportunities for an FTA.

+In September 2025, Thailand and the United Kingdom were in discussions to open negotiations for a free trade agreement.

+State and official visits

+The first official visit by a Thai monarch was made by Chulalongkorn on his tour of Europe, while Queen Elizabeth became the first British monarch to visit Thailand.